RAR (file format): Creating RAR files

-RAR files can be created only with commercial software WinRAR (Windows), RAR for Android, command-line RAR (Windows, MS-DOS, macOS, Linux, and FreeBSD), and other software that has written permission from Alexander Roshal or uses copyrighted code under license from Roshal.
+RAR files can only be created with proprietary WinRAR (Windows), RAR for Android, command-line RAR (available for Windows, macOS, Linux, and FreeBSD), and other software that has written permission from Alexander Roshal or uses copyrighted code under license from Roshal.
 The software license agreements forbid reverse engineering.

 Third-party software for extracting RAR files

 Several programs can unpack the file format.